vectordotdev/content-old/posts/hello-microservise-deployment-part-1.md

 Well done :) You've managed to build and tag a docker image and run it as a container.

 There is quite a lot more to be said about Docker that is outside the scope of this text.
 I suggest you take a look at the [official documentation](https://docs.docker.com/) if you need more details.
-Or if you need something more structured then there are a lot of [truly excellent books](https://www.amazon.com/gp/product/1521822808/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1521822808&linkCode=as2&tag=sheena0d-20&linkId=b8572b1cb6f525a7e11977cdfaf953ba) out there that can help you along.
+Or if you need something more structured then there are a lot of truly excellent books like [this one](https://www.amazon.com/gp/product/1521822808/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1521822808&linkCode=as2&tag=sheena0d-20&linkId=b8572b1cb6f525a7e11977cdfaf953ba) and [this one](https://www.amazon.com/gp/product/1491950358/ref=as_li_tl?ie=UTF8&tag=sheena0d-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1491950358&linkId=af50b90636d80798e5e85c43a83d7b5f).

 Are you ready for the next step?
 In [part 2](http://todo) we'll be deploying, scaling and updating our little application on the cloud!